GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/turbulent_intensity.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cxzqMeRkV5o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In the following video, a plate is moved to the right across the top of the flume, shearing the fluid and thereby producing turbulent eddies.
-Look at the cases wtih different Reynolds numbers, and think about what produces the higher intensity of turbulence.
-How do you think that these might relate to the amount of shear experienced by the fluid, and to the velocity perturbations experienced at a point?
+Look at the cases with different Reynolds numbers, and think about what produces the higher intensity of turbulence.
+How do you think that these might relate to the amount of shear experienced by the fluid, and to the fluid velocity?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e1TbkLIDWys?start=45" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Thank especially about how this turbulence may impact flow velocities at a point!
+That is the topic of this lesson.

 ## Turbulence and flow velocity (and its variability)